KevinKra/Notes/certifications/aws/developer/resource.md

 ### Subsegments

 - A segment can break down the data about the work done into **subsegments**.
-- Subsegments provide more granular timing information and details about downstream calls that your application made to fulfill the original request.
+- Subsegments provide more granular **timing information** and **details about downstream calls** that your application made to fulfill the original request.
-- A subsegment can contain additional details about a call to an AWS **service**, an **external HTTP API**, or a **SQL database**.
+- A subsegment can contain additional details about a **call to an AWS service, an external HTTP API, or a SQL database**.
 You can even define arbitrary subsegments to instrument specific functions or lines of code in your application.

 #### Inferred Segments

-- For services that don't send their own segments, _like DynamoDB_, X-Ray uses subsegments to generate **inferred segments** and downstream nodes on the service map. **This lets you see all of your downstream dependencies, even if they don't support tracing, or are external.**
+- For services that don't send their own segments, _like DynamoDB_, **X-Ray uses _subsegments_ to generate _inferred segments_** and downstream nodes on the service map. **This lets you see all of your downstream dependencies, even if they don't support tracing, or are external.**
 - Subsegments represent your application's view of a downstream call as a client.
 - If the downstream service _is also instrumented_, **the segment that it sends replaces the inferred segment generated from the upstream client's subsegment.**
 - The node on the service graph always uses information from the **service's segment, if it's available**, while _the edge between the two nodes_ **uses the upstream service's subsegment**.